 By 1908 there were one million Jews in New York City, comprising one quarter of the population.
-The chief superintendent of the New York City police at the time alleged that the while Jews made up only one quarter of the city’s population they were half of its prison population.
-While the facts weren’t entirely correct and the anti-Semitic overtones of the statement forced the superintendent to resign the following year, there was, nevertheless, some truth to his claim: there was a problem with Jewish organized crime in the city.
+The chief superintendent of the New York City police at the time alleged that while the Jews made up only one quarter of the city’s population they represented half of its prison population.
+While the facts weren’t entirely correct and the anti-Semitic overtones of the statement forced the superintendent to resign the following year, there was, nevertheless, some truth to his claim: Jewish organized crime had become a major problem in the city.
 There were more Jewish thieves, swindlers, gamblers, bootleggers, pimps and murderers among the Jews in New York than among the Jewish communities in Europe.
-They were known as Kid Twist, Dopey Bennie, Big Jack Zelig, among others.
-Jewish gangsters who hid behind aliases, many of them racist monikers, whose real names were Max Zwiebach, Joseph Tublinsky, William Albert, Benjamin Fine and Harry Horowitz, to name only a few.
+They answered to such names as Kid Twist, Dopey Benny and Big Jack Zelig, among others.
+These were Jewish gangsters who hid behind aliases, many of them racist monikers, and whose real names were Max Zwiebach, Joseph Tublinsky, William Albert, Benjamin Fine and Harry Horowitz, to name only a few.

-The Jewish community that had to contend with these Jewish gangsters was a divided one: Eastern European Jews living in the area known as the Lower East Side, in the southern part of the city, faced grinding poverty in addition to all the other difficulties of being new immigrants (language, employment, housing) while the more established Jews who had immigrated to the United States earlier, mostly from Western Europe, lived in the northern part of the city, and their ranks included big department store owners who looked down at the newcomers, and felt no sense of responsibility for their welfare.
+The Jewish community that had to contend with these Jewish gangsters was a divided one: Eastern European Jews living on the Lower East Side, in the southern part of the city, faced grinding poverty in addition to all the other difficulties of being new immigrants (language, employment, housing) while the more established Jews who had immigrated to the United States earlier, mostly from Western Europe, lived in the northern part of the city, and their ranks included big department store owners who looked down at the newcomers, and felt no sense of responsibility for their welfare.

 Yiddish newspapers and leaders of the American Jewish community responded defensively to the matter of Jewish crime, viewing it more as an image problem than a social ill.
 Only a few took it seriously.
-The American Jewish leader Louis Marshall said that Jewish crime was “a cancer gnawing at our flesh, regardless of the level of crime.”
+Louis Marshall, a leader of the Jewish community, said that Jewish crime was “a cancer gnawing at our flesh, regardless of the level of crime.”
 It was clear that old and new immigrants needed to overcome their differences and work together to eradicate the organized crime in their midst.

 This is where Reform Rabbi Judah Leon Magnes enters into the picture.
-Magnes, ordained as a rabbi at age twenty-three, served as an assistant rabbi at Temple Emanu-El, the first Reform synagogue in New York and New York landmark.
+Magnes, who was ordained at the age of twenty-three, served as an assistant rabbi at Temple Emanu-El, the first Reform synagogue in New York and a New York landmark.
 In contemporary sermons he often described the ordeals of the new immigrants, but he emphasized that Jews have undergone worse trials without descending into lives of crime or prostitution.
 Magnes was a man of stature, connections and influence and he raised the idea of establishing an organization that would speak on behalf of the Jews, preserve their rights and deal with the problem of crime in a real way.
 Thus, the “Kehillah of New York City” was established in 1909 with the participation of 222 New York Jewish organizations.

 Apart from departments that dealt with assistance for the needy, Jewish education and schools, religious life, and commerce, a department was established to deal with the fight against Jewish organized crime.

 In July 1912, the New York World newspaper published the testimony of the Jewish gambling entrepreneur Herman Rosenthal regarding his ties to corrupt police inspector Charles Becker who headed the gaming and racketeering department in New York.
 Becker had given Rosenthal a loan and also provided police protection for his dubious business dealings and in exchange Rosenthal had made Becker a silent partner in his gambling business.
-But, when Becker, who as a result of pressure from his superiors, betrayed Rosenthal, first raiding and then shutting down his casino, Rosenthal turned state’s witness and testified against the corrupt police officer.
+As a result of pressure from his superiors, Becker eventually betrayed Rosenthal by raiding and then shutting down his casino.
+Rosenthal then turned state’s witness and testified against the corrupt police officer.
 A few days later he was shot dead in broad daylight near Times Square.

 Becker would eventually be convicted and become the first police officer to be sentenced to death.
 His execution by electric chair took nine minutes.

 The murderers were Jewish gangsters sent by the corrupt police.
-It turned out that from among all those involved in the crime – the police, the criminals and the witnesses – almost all were Jewish.
+It turned out that almost everyone involved in the crime – the police, the criminals and the witnesses – was Jewish.
 The well-publicized case once again raised Jewish awareness of the problem of rising crime among the city’s Jewish community.

 The detectives presented Magnes, the “Kehillah,” the police and the mayor with reports of their impressions of visits to private gambling casinos, brothels and illegal clubs that sold alcohol and drugs.
 They also drew up lists of names of Jewish criminals and their aliases and provided information regarding their whereabouts, inside or outside of the city limits, or in jail.

-Magnes’s status as a community leader also changed.
+Magnes’ status as a community leader also changed.
 A pacifist, he vehemently opposed US involvement in the First World War.
-His stance hurt his reputation as well as his relations with the Jewish community and with influential elements from outside of it.
+His stance hurt his reputation as well as his relations with the Jewish community and with other influential elements.

-In 1922 Magnes came to Eretz Israel where he took part in the founding of the Hebrew University of Jerusalem, and a decade later, he would serve as its president.
-In Eretz Israel Magnes continued his controversial political activities, supporting a binational state from the Jordan River to the Mediterranean Sea and even traveled to the United States in an attempt to persuade government officials not to recognize the establishment of the State of Israel.
+In 1922 Magnes came arrived in Mandatory Palestine where he took part in the founding of the Hebrew University of Jerusalem.
+A decade later, he would serve as its president.
+Magnes continued his controversial political activities in the Land of Israel, supporting a binational state from the Jordan River to the Mediterranean Sea and even traveled to the United States in an attempt to persuade government officials not to recognize the establishment of the State of Israel.
 However, once the plan was accepted, he met with Chaim Weizmann, shook his hand and congratulated him.